theassassin0128/Feather/README.md

 ## Development

 Feather is an alternative version of [Node](https://github.com/theassassin0128/Node#README.md).
-Feather Bot was made to be used in my personal server.
+Feather Bot was made to be used in personal servers.
 But you can use it as a public bot by doing some minor changes.
-Just remember that I am not going to commit regularly.
+Just remember that you will be on your on if you do so.
+Also I am not going to commit regularly.

 **Please!
 Help me if you can.
 Cause I'm still a Newbie.**